-- 4.7 Whilst the Directive and the Regulations do not expressly require the applicant to study alternatives, those alternatives which are in any case considered as part of the project planning and design process must be assessed, and an outline of the main alternatives studied by the applicant included in the ES.
-The ES must also give an indication of the main reasons for the choice made, taking into account the environmental effects. - 4.8 The nature of certain developments and their location may make the consideration of alternative sites a material consideration.
-In such cases, the ES should record this consideration.
-More generally, the consideration of alternatives (including alternative sites, choice of process, and the phasing of construction) is widely regarded as good practice, resulting in a more robust application for planning permission.
+- 4.7 The Regulations require the applicant to include in the EIA report a description of the reasonable alternatives (development design, technology, location, size and scale) studied by the developer, which are relevant to the proposed project and its specific characteristics, and an indication of the main reasons for selecting the chosen option, including a comparison of the environmental effects. - 4.8 The nature of certain developments and their location may make the consideration of alternative sites a material consideration.
+In such cases, the EIA Report should record this consideration.
 Whilst option evaluation is traditionally undertaken in terms of economic and engineering feasibility, at this stage it is worthwhile taking the environmental implications of options into account (particularly as the mitigation measures associated with these may have differing cost and programme implications).